mzhou02/mzhou02.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi!
 My name is Mike Zhou and I am currently an undergraduate studying computer science and mathematics at the University of Pennsylvania.
-I am interested in topics number theory and additive combinatorics.
+I am interested in deep learning, natural langauge processing, and arithmetic combinatorics.
+My current work focuses on the representational capacity of transformer based models, as well as reasoning capabilities of large language models.

+I am currently an undergraduate researcher working at Penn's Cognitive Computation Group under Professor Dan Roth.
+Before that, I have previously worked at Rycolab under Professor Ryan Cotterell.